Marcamillian/NotificationDemo/notes.md

 - [x] Get click buttons into notifications
 - [ ] Get hosted on AWS/heroku/google cloud

+# TODO:

+## Hosted on AWS
+- connected to AWS database through pgAdmin4
+- updated app.js to pull connection string from environment variable
+- can run app on AWS - but don't get connection messsage
+  - !TODO: Ensure that the connection string is right on local machine before trying on AWS
+- !TODO: Add in production environment port to allow to connect to AWS

 # Notes about Postgres

 Working with pgadmin4